flightaware/piaware/README.md

 The piaware package provides functions used by various of the piaware programs.

-/etc/init.d/piaware
+systemd service file
 ---

-The piaware control script gets installed into /etc/init.d and piaware can be started and stopped with
+piaware is started as a systemd service ("piaware.service").
+It can be started and stopped with:

-    /etc/init.d/piaware start
+    sudo systemctl start piaware

-    /etc/init.d/piaware stop
+    sudo systemctl stop piaware

-    /etc/init.d/piaware restart
+    sudo systemctl restart piaware

-The piaware install package does the needful to make piaware stop and start automatically as Linux goes to and from multiuser operation.

-This can probably be done for people installing piaware from this repo by doing a

-    update-rc.d piaware defaults

-and removed by doing a
+The current state can be checked with:

-    update-rc.d piaware remove
+    systemctl status piaware

 FlightAware
 ---